wsull001/rshell/README.md

 <br />
 **SUMMARY OF PROJECT**: The terminal is opened in the format of loginID@hostMachine$.
                         When a command is entered the CmdFramer class reads in each command till the end of the line.
 Then executes it.
+The terminal can additionally handle test -e, -f, -d flags and outputs (true) or (false) for the tests.
 <br />
 **BUG**: When you paste text with one or more line break, our program lets you paste
         all of it before executing the commands or displaying the prompts, and then